dk487/test.de.co.ua/_posts/2022/2022-12-18-fuck-you-musk.md

 Twitter finally got become unusable to everyday use.

 Here are [the new rules][1], and they're damn screwed up as fuck.
-Here is the copy, just in case if mr. Musk will delete it next day.
+Here is the copy, just in case if mr Musk will delete it next day.

 > ## Promotion of alternative social platforms policy
 >